ABOSSBV/slate/source/index.html.md

 ```

 ABOSS provides a simple and powerful REST API to integrate data from ABOSS into your business or application.

+## Agency & Artist

+ABOSS is a single platform with both ABOSS Agency and ABOSS Artist available.
+Some requests can send different information depending on if it's coming from ABOSS Agency or ABOSS Artist.
+In these cases we have two calls available; agency & artist.

 # Authorization